threefoldfoundation/www_threefold_io/content/technology/index.md

 #### <span class="text-xl subtitle">ENABLING A GLOBAL NETWORK OF INTERCONNECTED NODES</span>

-### **Decentralized secure, sovereign, plumbing layer.**
+### **A Secure, Sovereign Plumbing Layer for the Internet.**

+- **Data:**
-- Data: data can be stored in a way that it can never be corrupted nor lost, and can be delivered authentic to everywhere in the world.
+  - Data can be stored in a way that it can never be corrupted nor lost.
+  - Data can be delivered authentic, over shortest path to everywhere in the world.
+- **Network:**
-- Network: every participant (machine or human) communicate over shortest path in an end2end encrypted manner.
-Each participant has a unique Internet Address which is linked to a private key.
+  - Every participant (machine or human) communicate over shortest path in an end2end encrypted manner.
+  - Each participant has a unique Internet Address which is linked to a private key.
+- **Cloud:**
-- Cloud: a decentralized cloud which can run any workload, from web2, web3, AI, edge, and more.
+  - A decentralized cloud which can run any workload, from web2, web3, AI, edge, and more.
+  - With special attention for security, reliability and affordability.

 <br><br>